Wangbeibei-AHU/MGLNN/README.md

 * Cuda = 10.1

 ## Introduction
-In this repo, we provide MGLNN's code with the Caltech101_7, Reuters and WebKB datasets as example.
-The graph convolution model is provided by Thomas N. Kipf, Max Welling, Semi-Supervised Classification with Graph Convolutional Networks (ICLR 2017).
+In this repo, we provide MGLNN's code with the Caltech101_7, Reuters and WebKB datasets as example, where the graph convolution model is provided by Thomas N. Kipf, Max Welling, [Semi-Supervised Classification with Graph Convolutional Networks](https://openreview.net/forum?id=SJU4ayYgl) (ICLR 2017).

 ## Examples
 * To run the training and evaluation, one can use the scripts in run.sh: